- Copyright © Simon Bayliss 2008-21

 Broken Hill Touring Routes

-Explorer Captain Charles Sturt (and others) believed there was an inland sea and was the basis of his 1844-5 expedition, and there is a lot of merit to that belief.
+Explorer Captain Charles Sturt (and others) believed there was an inland sea into which the few known rivers of eastern Australia flowed; this premise was the basis of his 1844-5 expedition, and there is a lot of merit to that belief.
 The Watershed Looptm is an adventure design to show, in part, the validity of the assumption that specific waterways drained in the interior of Australia.

 Distance: 1,162 km